Everything you need to know about JTT!

 DOGS ON SCHOOL PROPERTY

 Visiting sites outside the school can provide support to classroom program and extend student understanding and interest.
 In the fall, staff prepares an outline of the field trips planned for the school year.
 All field trips relate to the Curriculum.
 Details about each trip are sent to the parents of the students involved prior to the event.
 Written parent permission is needed before a student can participate to ensure that parents are aware of the timing and purpose.
+Occasionally, parent drivers are used to reduce transportation costs.
+Drivers are required by Board policy to carry $1,000,000 liability insurance when transporting students.
+All parent volunteers MUST have a police check on file at the office.
+If we have one from previous years, it is still valid, however an updated offence declaration from this current school year is required.

 FIRE & LOCKDOWN DRILLS